Ti-6Al-7Nb: Production

 Ti-6Al-7Nb is produced by powder metallurgy methods.
 The most common methods are hot pressing, metal injection mouldering and blending and pressing.
-In the production of Ti-6Al-7Nb, usually a sintering temperature between 900-1400o C is used.
+In the production of Ti-6Al-7Nb, usually a sintering temperature between 900 and 1400o C is used.
 Altering the sintering temperature gives the Ti-6Al-7Nb different properties such as different porosity and microstructure.
 It also gives a different composition between alpha, beta and alpha+beta phases.
 In the recent years Ti-6Al-7Nb alloys could also be made by different 3D-printer technique such as SLM and EBM.

 Heat treatment

 Heat treatment of titanium is demonstrated to have significant influences on reducing the residual stresses, improving the mechanical properties (i.e. tensile strength or fatigue strength by solution treatment and ageing).
 Moreover, heat treatment provides an ideal combination of ductility, machinability and structural stability due to the differences in microstructure and cooling rates between α and β phases.